Dated 12 February 2021

 - your rights under relevant data protection laws and how the law protects you.

-This website and our services are not permitted for use by individuals below eighteen years of age and we do not knowingly collect personal data relating to such individuals.
+The Website and our services are not permitted for use by individuals below eighteen years of age and we do not knowingly collect personal data relating to such individuals.

 1.3 Third party links